 Requirements: The American Nurses Credentialing Center requires two years of continuous experience as a licensed RN, with 2,000 hours of experience in informatics for a Certificate in Nursing Informatics.
 Work involves large medical complexes such as hospitals, medical records storage companies, software companies, government agencies, and several others.
-Median salary: $80,596.

 Certified Dialysis Nurse (CDN)

 In the late 1970s, my large city did not have enough dialysis machines for the patients in need of them.
-Some patients died in transport, attempting to travel form one hospital to another in order to use the next available kidney dialysis machine.
+Some patients died in transport, attempting to travel from one hospital to another in order to use the next available kidney dialysis machine.
 By the early 2000s, this situation was solved with large Dialysis Centers in Columbus, Ohio, each fitted with dozens of dialysis machines.

 These nurses assist patients that require dialysis machines for elimination of the usual waste products the human body processes and expels through the renal system as urine.
 Certified dialysis nurse is one of the fastest growing nursing specialties in the US.
 Interestingly, these nurses are in high demand on cruise ships, because diabetic passengers must maintain their dialysis schedules, even on a cruises.
-Fortunately, the usual schedule for CDNs is dayshift, although some might work other hours.
+Fortunately, the usual schedule for CDNs is day shift, although some might work other hours.

 The professionals require the RN license, 2,000 hours experience caring for dialysis and nephrology patients during the most recent past two years, 15 hours of Continuing Education credits in nephrology, and success in the CDN certification test.
-Median salary: $63,500.

 Certified Legal Nurse Consultant (CLNC)